WolframBlockchainLabs/WolframPriceFeedInfrastructure/docs/quick-start.md

 ## Running Historical Collection

 Historical collection allows to retrieve historical CandleSticks records from CEX through CCXT API.

-`ATTENTION!
-You can't run collectors for realtime and historical data at the same time for the same exchange.`

 Ability to collect historical data is entirely dictated by external exchange.
 If it does not allow to collect a year old data, then there is no way to get it except negotiating API keys with exchange that will allow this collection if its possible.